oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.3.2 Contain file
 Quarantines a file, deleting it from the original location and creating a non-executable copy in a hidden folder.

-OpenC2 Consumers that receive the 'contain file' Command:
+OpenC2 Consumers that receive a 'contain file' Command:

 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access file' in the status text

 ### 2.3.4 Allow
-'Allow' can be treated as the mathematical complement to 'deny' Actions as well as 'contain' actions.
+'Allow' can be treated as the mathematical complement to 'deny' Actions as well as 'contain' Actions.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' and 'contain' Actions and their valid Target types.

-OpenC2 Consumers that receive an 'allow <target>' Command:
+OpenC2 Consumers that receive a 'allow' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 400
     * MAY respond with the 500 status code
-* but do not support the 'allow <target>' Command
+* but do not support the 'allow' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
     * SHOULD respond with 'command not supported' in the status text